Board of IACPIL

 Florian Heindler (President)

 Florian Heindler (born 1986) is a post-doctoral research and teaching associate at the Faculty of Law at Sigmund Freud Private University Vienna (since 2016).
 He graduated from Vienna University in 2009 (master’s degree in law) and 2011 (master’s degree in philology of Slavonic languages) and completed his doctoral studies in law in 2016.
-From 2013 to 2016, he worked as an in-house lawyer for a major Austrian bank, focusing particularly on questions of international contract law and finance.
+Since, he works as legal counsel for a major Austrian bank, focusing particularly on questions of international contract law and finance.
+He is also an Of Counsel at Specht attorney’s at law.
 In addition, he was appointed project head for the implementation of the U.S. Foreign Account Compliance Act and the Common Reporting Standard.
 From 2009 to 2013, Florian worked as a prae-doctoral teaching and research associate at the Department of European, International and Comparative Law at the University of Vienna.
 He currently lectures at University of Aberdeen and has delivered lectures at Masaryk University in Brno, University of Vienna, Moscow State University, the University of Lucerne and Stockholm University.
 He has acquired additional practical experience through his work in international law firms, including Specht and CMS Reich-Rohrwig Hainz attorneys at law, and contributions to research projects.
 Florian was recently involved in a research project funded by the Russian Central Bank on legal aspects of structured finance products.
 Earlier in 2016, he was involved in drafting the Austrian legal aspects report for the Chinese “Belt and Road” initiative.
 His main research areas are private international law, comparative law, private law, financial market law and legal education.
 In 2016 he presented the Austrian contribution to EUPILLAR, the EU-funded research project on European Union Private International Law: Legal Application in Reality, at a conference at LSE London.
 In 2016, Florian became an associate fellow of the International Academy of the Belt and Road (IABR), Hong Kong.

 Since 1998 full professor of Private International Law and Comparative Law at the Law Faculty of the University of Vienna and since 2004 at the Pan European University Bratislava.
 Full professor of Civil Law and related branches at the Europa-University Viadrina (1992-1994), full professor at the University of Bielefeld of Civil Law, Private International Law, Comparative Law and European Integration (1994-1998).
 Head of the Austrian Section of the International Academy of Comparative Law, immediate past President of the International Society of Family Law, Présidente honoraire de la Commission Internationale de l’État Civil, adjunct professor at the University of Macau (2012-2015).